diegopedrazas96/LaravelVueGestionStagaire/commit.md

-Ordering posts in correct order on 2/9/2016
+Like and unlike in vuejs on 2/5/2016